K8s-2025-pschoeppner/a-team/README.md

 ## Lösungswort

-Kubernetes is often abbreviated to K8s because there are eight
+Kubernetes is often abbreviated to K8s because there are eight letters between the K and the S